Massachusetts R&D Tax Credit: Eligibility, Benefits, Claiming

 What is the percentage of the Massachusetts R&D credit?

-This entirely depends on the method of calculation that you use.
-Using the traditional method, you wouldn’t have a fixed percentage, which is why many opt for the simplified method.
+This entirely depends on the calculation methods you use.
+The traditional method doesn’t give a fixed percentage, which is why many opt for the simplified procedure.
 Using the simplified method, you can expect 6% for startups and C Corporations and 10% for most S Corporations.

-How to file for R&D tax credits in Massachusetts?
+How do you file for R&D tax credits in Massachusetts?

 After consulting with a CPA, you can file for research and development credits to be added to your overall taxes.
 After following the instructions for the form, you can file it with your taxes, as it will be attached to your annual Massachusetts corporate tax return.
-There is a three-year statute of limitations for filing amended tax returns to claim the credit.
+A three-year statute of limitations exists for filing amended tax returns to claim the credit.